Alfresco/alfresco-build-tools/docs/README.md

 ### git-latest-tag

-Gets the latest tag for the given pattern.
-The result is returned in the output named `tag`.
+Gets the latest tag and commit sha for the given pattern.
+The result is returned in the output named `tag` and `tag_long_sha`.

 ```yaml
       - uses: Alfresco/alfresco-build-tools/.github/actions/git-latest-tag@ref